RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 Since the data came from a single source (Meta Ads Manager) and thus is relatively well structured and consistent at its core, the exploratory analysis was fairly straightforward but still essential.
 Using a set of SQL queries, I assessed the data’s quality, structure, consistency, volume, and distribution.
 This stage focused on determining whether the data was useful and sufficient to answer the business questions, rather than on generating insights.

 ### Exploratory Analysis Conclusion
-See file for the sql queries
+See file for all sql queries and outcomes

 The dataset contains 208,512 rows, covering 181 days, 4 campaigns, 12 ad sets, 36 ads, 4 countries, 4 age groups, and 2 genders, with perfectly balanced distribution across dimensions.
 All key metrics (Impressions, Clicks, Spend, Conversions, Revenue) are complete, and no zero-revenue-with-conversions cases were found.
 Minor rounding differences were observed in CTR and CPC, so these will be recalculated in dashboards.